smathys/kafka/PITCHME.md

 ![topic](https://kafka.apache.org/0102/images/log_anatomy.png)
 * A partition is a set of segment files of equal sizes
 * Each partition contains messages in an immutable ordered sequence
+* Each partition is consumed by exactly one consumer in the group
 +++
 ### Producer
 * Publisher of messages to one or more Kafka topics